 - Screenshot a stylish orange dress and add the query “green” to find it in another color.

 - Snap a photo of your dining set and add the query “coffee table” to find a matching table.

 - Take a picture of your rosemary plant and add the query “care instructions.”

 The added functionality is still in the beta phase in the U.S., so it’s not fully operational yet.
 But Google says that you should get the best results when shopping.

 Maybe it is no coincidence that searches for “Sunflower bathing suit” have skyrocketed recently.
 In a separate blog post about the fashion trends warming up for spring, florals and the color green seem to be the must-have items.

 Are you looking for a floral handbag?
-You are not alone, as Google saw searches for this fashion trend increase by 140% last month.
+You are not alone, as Google recently saw searches for this fashion trend increase by 140%.
 In addition, searches for “green glitter nails” rose by 130%, while “green Prada shoes” doubled in search volume.

 How to remove everything you’ve found about yourself on Google

 Search engine comparison: Google vs. Startpage vs. DuckDuckGo vs. Bing